jinpark-pro/developInSwiftFundamentals/README.md

   - When creating the project, make sure the interface option is set to Storyboard.
 Name the project "IBBasics."
 - **Storyboards**
   - Interface Builder opens whenever you select an XIB file (.xib) or a storyboard file (.storyboard) from the Project navigator.
-  - An XIB file contains the user interface for a single visual element, such as a full-screen view, a table view cell, or a custom UI control.
+  - An XIB file contains the user interface for <u>a single visual element</u>, such as a full-screen view, a table view cell, or a custom UI control.
 XIBs were used more heavily before the introduction of storyboards and you may hear seasoned macOS or iOS developers refer to XIB files as “Nib” files.
 They're still a useful format in certain situations, but this lesson focuses on storyboards.
   - In contrast with an XIB, a storyboard file includes many pieces of the interface, defining the layout of one or many screens as well as the progression from one screen to another.
 As a developer, you'll find that the ability to see multiple screens at once will help you understand the flow within your app.
   - <img src="./resources/storyboard.png" alt="Storyboard" widt="600" />
   - By default, a new iOS app project comes with one storyboard named Main.storyboard.
 Because Xcode doesn't show file extensions by default, it appears as Main in the Project navigator.
 Click it now to open the storyboard in Interface Builder.
 In the center of the screen, you'll see a single scene with a plain white view on an otherwise blank canvas.
 This scene is called the initial view controller, and it is the first screen that will appear when you open the app.
 As you add more scenes to the storyboard, you can drag them anywhere on the canvas.
 To see more view controllers at once, use two fingers on a Multi-Touch trackpad to pinch and zoom the canvas out or to zoom in on a particular view.
 If you don't have a trackpad, you can use the zoom buttons near the bottom of the canvas to achieve the same result.